GoogleCloudPlatform/compute-image-packages/disk-expand/README.md

 of this script used for Debian instances.
 Essentially, it just calls the proper filesystem expansion utility to live resize the filesystem on first boot.
 The root partition is hard coded as /dev/sda1 in this script.

-### License

-The scripts in this package, unless otherwise noted, are licensed under GPLv3 from their upstream sources.